 Memberships are processed on a daily basis.

 New memberships begin the month that payment is processed and expire the following year on the last day of the same month.
 Members receive a full 12 months of membership benefits.
-A typical new member record will look like this:
+A typical new member record will look like the following?

 Join Date: September